NOTE: The scope of this blog was expanded to include musical instruments on the fifth anniversary of the present post.

-In 2014, I retired two years ago from a career in the museum sector that had begun over four decades earlier.
+In 2014, I retired from a career in the museum sector that had begun over four decades earlier.
 One of my daily concerns during its first half was describing utilitarian objects in varying degrees of detail both for local catalogs and lengthier publication.
 A fair amount of effort often went into ferreting out contextual information about an object’s origin and use.

 As the technology became available, I was increasingly involved with computerizing the management of museum information and my activity ultimately centered on its dissemination via the digital communication networks.
 This started in pre-Internet days and had me on the front lines when the museum community began to establish its identity on the new platform.